 Unlike some of the other sports we’ve mentioned, this game wasn’t played on a rectangle field but an I-shaped court.
-The game featured two teams who had to try to get the ball to the opposition’s end of the court all the while keeping the ball in the air and not using their hands.
+The game featured two teams trying to get the ball to the opposition’s end of the court while keeping the ball in the air and not using their hands.

-One way this game differs from the others we’ve talked about so far is that it was played for religious reasons rather than recreational.
+This game differs from the others we’ve talked about so far because it was played for religious reasons rather than recreational.
 And members of the losing team could even be sacrificed!

-At this time it was an incredibly violent game.
-There’s a court case from 1601 recording that two brothers were shot and killed over a disagreement in a game.
+At this time, it was an incredibly violent game.
+A court case from 1601 records that two brothers were shot and killed over a disagreement in a game.

 As with Scotland, the first record of soccer in England was in a proclamation by the reigning monarch at the time.
 King Henry IV issued a decree to ban soccer from being played.
-It seems that the British royal family in the middle ages were not fans of soccer!
+It seems that the British royal family in the Middle Ages were not soccer fans!